patrickbrandt/sharpvalidation/README.md

 SharpValidation
 ===============

-Sharp Validation is a very simple and extensible validation library.
+SharpValidation is a very simple and extensible validation library.

 Example Usage: